-Launching Pulse Secure Client from the Pulse Server Web Portal
+Launching Pulse Client from the Pulse Secure server Web Portal

-One typical method of establishing a VPN connection is for users to browse to the Pulse server's Web portal, login, and then launch Pulse from the Web page.
+One typical method of establishing a VPN connection is for users to browse to the Pulse Secure server's Web portal, login, and then launch Pulse Client from the Web page.
 (This method is common in environments that used the Network Connect client.)

-The following items describe the Pulse connection behaviors:
+The following items describe the Pulse Client connection behaviors:

-- The Pulse client has been installed on the endpoint by using the default Pulse installer.
-The installed Pulse client does not yet have any connections.
-The user browses to the Pulse server, logs into the server, and then clicks the Pulse button on the Web portal page.
+- Pulse Client has been installed on the endpoint by using the default Pulse Client installer.
+The installed Pulse Client does not yet have any connections.
+The user browses to the Pulse Secure server, logs into the server, and then clicks the Pulse Client button on the Web portal page.
 The following action occurs: - 1.
-The default Pulse connection set is automatically deployed to the client. - 2.
-The connection that has a URL that matches the server URL is launched. - The Pulse client has been installed on the endpoint and it has a connection from the Pulse server.
-The user browses to the Pulse server, logs into the server, and then clicks the Pulse button on the Web portal page.
+The default Pulse Client connection set is automatically deployed to the client. - 2.
+The connection that has a URL that matches the server URL is launched. - Pulse Client has been installed on the endpoint and it has a connection from the Pulse Secure server.
+The user browses to the Pulse Secure server, logs into the server, and then clicks the Pulse Client button on the Web portal page.
 The following action occurs: - 1.
-The connection that has a URL that matches the server URL is launched. - Pulse has been installed on the endpoint and it has a connection from two different Pulse servers.
-The user browses to one of these Pulse servers, logs into the server, and then clicks the Pulse button on the Web portal page.
+The connection that has a URL that matches the server URL is launched. - Pulse Client has been installed on the endpoint and it has a connection from two different Pulse Secure servers.
+The user browses to one of these Pulse Secure servers, logs into the server, and then clicks the Pulse Client button on the Web portal page.
 The following action occurs: - 1.
-Only the connection that has a URL that matches the server URL is launched. - Pulse has been installed on the endpoint.
-It has a connection for one Pulse server but the user browses to a different Pulse server, logs into the server, and then clicks the Pulse button on the Web portal page.
+Only the connection that has a URL that matches the server URL is launched. - Pulse Client has been installed on the endpoint.
+It has a connection for one Pulse Secure server but the user browses to a different Pulse Secure server, logs into the server, and then clicks the Pulse Client button on the Web portal page.
 The following action occurs: - 1.
-A new dynamic connection is created on the Pulse client for this Pulse server.
+A new dynamic connection is created on Pulse Client for this Pulse Secure server.
 (Note that the default connection on the server must be configured as a dynamic connection.)
-This new connection is a manual connection, that is, it does not start automatically when Pulse starts. - 2.
-The new connection for this Pulse server is started based on matching URLs.
+This new connection is a manual connection, that is, it does not start automatically when Pulse Client starts. - 2.
+The new connection for this Pulse Secure server is started based on matching URLs.